adminho/python-examples/love-formula/README.md

 ## Requirement

-Firstly, Install these package with the command
+Firstly, Install these packages with the command

 ```js
 pip install matplotlib numpy